 3.2.
-Functional We profiling: evaluated the impact of gene expression changes at the functional level using pathway enrichment analysis after creating the list of differentially expressed genes.
-We acquire a list of routes with their p-values from pathway enrichment analysis, which we utilize to statistical determine significance.
+Functional profiling: We evaluated the impact of gene expression changes at the functional level using pathway enrichment analysis after creating the list of differentially expressed genes.
+We acquire a list of routes with their p-values from pathway enrichment analysis, which we utilize to determine statistical significance.
 Following the compilation of a list of differentially expressed genes, we used pathway enrichment analysis to assess the functional significance of gene expression variations.
-Pathway enrichment analysis provided us with a list of pathways and their p-values, which we used establish statistical significance.
-The top 13 and 25 DEGs down and upregulated genes that were significantly modified atherosclerosis were found using the Enriched KEGG pathways, as shown in
+Pathway enrichment analysis provided us with a list of pathways and their p-values, which we used to establish and in genes significance.
+The top 13 and 25 DEGs down that pathways, as shown in statistical upregulated